 The FTE IT Strategy largely depends on the business needs and availabilities of its members.
 Therefore, new member needs should be considered whenever a significant number of FTE Members in the Plenary Assembly or the Commissions ask for that.
 In order to facilitate that it is recommended to have a bi-annual update of the FTE IT Strategy with scheduled discussion in the FTE Commissions.
-The first of these discussions should be end of 2022 or mid of 2023 (depending on the Plenary/Commission dates).
+This is the version including the latest updates as approved by the WG IT on [add date here]

-A complete revision of the FTE IT Strategy should be envisaged after 5 years.
+A complete revision of the FTE IT Strategy should be envisaged after 5 years, i.e. by the end of 2025.